hacknorthallegheny/HackNA/README.md

-# NAHackathonWebsite
+# HackNA Website
-website for the NA hackathon
+website for HackNA